-An easy way to insert a clip into a specific section of your video using Screencast-O-Matic’s Video Editor is to go to your timeline and head to the spot you want your video or recording to be placed.
+You can easily insert a clip into a specific section of your video using Screencast-O-Matic’s video editor.
+Go to the spot in your timeline where you want your video or recording to be placed.
 Go to the ‘Tools’ menu and click ‘Insert.’
 You can click on a number of options depending on what type of media you have, or you can add a brand new recording that will open up your recorder.
-Import mp4 video file tutorial here.
+See how to import an mp4 video file.

 Make standard cuts to your video

-It may be easier to record your entire video without mistakes, but they do happen.
+You may be lucky enough to record your entire video in one take, but mistakes do happen.
 An interruption or slip-up in your speech or recording part of your desktop you don’t want in the video occurs more often than you think.
-Don’t start over!
-Keep going!
+Don’t worry!
 You can delete your mistakes later.

-Don’t worry about making further mistakes when editing.
+Don’t worry about making further mistakes when editing, either.
 You can undo each edit easily, and there is a full edit history so you can go back to any point of your video to redo anything you’ve done.

 Cutting involves deleting portions of your video.
 This can be done anytime throughout the editing process.
 From preparation to producing, cutting is a creative decision that you’ll be considering throughout your video.
 The video editor has controls that enable you to do this easily.
 Head to the area on the timeline you want to cut.
 Click on the Tools menu and choose ‘Cut.’